Coventry Colliery: Transport

-In the early 1960s, with the Beeching Axe making ex-British Railways (BR) steam engine types cheaply available, the NCB bought three ex-Great Western Railway 1500 Class 0-6-0 Pannier Tanks in 1962, No.s 1501, 1502 and 1509.
-All three were sent to Andrew Barclay Sons & Co. in Scotland for refurbishment before use on the colliery system, and their being brought into operation resulted in all of the other existing standard gauge locomotives being scrapped onsite.
+In the early 1960s, with the Beeching cuts making former British Railways steam engines cheaply available, the NCB bought three ex Great Western Railway 1500 Class 0-6-0 Pannier Tanks in 1962, No.s 1501, 1502 and 1509.
+All three were sent to Andrew Barclay Sons & Company in Scotland for refurbishment before use on the colliery system, and their being brought into operation resulted in all of the other existing standard gauge locomotives being scrapped onsite.

 In 1970, the NCB contracted in British Rail Class 08 diesel shunters.
 The three 1500 Class locomotives were sold into preservation at the Severn Valley Railway, with 1502 and 1509 providing a kit of spares to refurbish 1501, before they were scrapped at Cashmore's, Great Bridge in October 1970.
-1501's boiler certificate expired in 2006, and is currently undergoing overhaul on the SVR.

 Locomotives

 The colliery company/NCB owned and operated locomotives were:

 Prologis Park, Coventry

 After British Coal handed the site over to the local authority in 1996, the site was divided into three areas: